LEARNING OUTCOME 4

 DIALOGUE BOXES

-Dialogue boxes are modal windows that appear on top of the main application window, requiring the user's attention and interaction before continuing.
+Dialogue boxes are secondary windows that appear on top of the main application window, typically requiring user interaction before returning control to the main window (modal).
+They are used to:

 Creating Dialogue Boxes in C#